Consultation Beyond

-Navigating your child's psychological report can be overwhelming, but with expert guidance and support you can gain valuable insights into your child's strengths, challenges, and needs.
+Navigating your child's psychological report can be overwhelming, but with expert consultation and guidance you can gain valuable insights into your child's strengths, challenges, and needs.

-As a result of our consultation process, parents can effectively understand and interpret psychological reports by:
+Our consultation process helps parents effectively understand and interpret psychological reports by:

-Reviewing the Purpose and Components of the Report
+Reviewing the Purpose and Components of the Psych Report

-• Helping parents break down the different components of the report, such as the assessment tools used, assessment results, interpretations, and recommendations.
+• Helping parents break down the different components of the school psych report, such as the assessment tools used, assessment results, interpretations, and recommendations.

 Clarifying Terminology and Jargon

 • Psychological reports often contain technical terminology and jargon that may be unfamiliar to parents.
-Take the time to explain these terms in simple, understandable language.
+We take the time to explain these terms in simple, understandable language.

-• Provide examples and real-life scenarios to illustrate how these concepts relate to their child's behaviors and abilities.
+• Provide correlation with real-life scenarios to illustrate how these concepts relate to their child's behaviors and abilities.

 Highlighting Strengths and Areas of Concern